-For some wine lovers, pouring wine is kind of a ritual.
+For some wine lovers, pouring wine is a kind of ritual.
 And for people who don’t drink wine regularly, it might come across as odd.
 From presenting the bottle to pouring to swirling the wine in the glass, this process can be irritating.
 Especially the fact that waiters pour wine in such small portions, although wine glasses are pretty big, is strange.
 But what is the reason?
 Why is wine poured in small amounts?

 Wine is poured in small amounts because that helps aerate the wine.
 As a result, the wine can release its most delicate aromas more easily.
 Small portions also reduce the risk of the wine heating up too soon and prevent the drinker from getting drunk quickly.

 The proper wine pour differs based on the wine type.
 So depending on your personal preferences, you need to adjust the serving size.
 Also, other aspects of the pouring process, such as the serving temperature or the need to decant, depend on the wine type.
-So let’s discuss how to pour wine properly in detail.
+So let us discuss how to pour wine properly in detail.

 Wine is poured in small amounts to maximize the wine’s surface in the glass.
 Usually, waiters pour just enough wine to fill the widest part of the glass.
 By doing so, they ensure to get more air, or more precisely oxygen, in contact with the wine.
-This aeration helps the wine release its most delicate aromas and rise to its full potential.
+This aeration helps the wine release its most delicate aromas and reach its full potential.

 Pouring wine in small amounts has other positive effects.
 Most notably, it is beneficial regarding the serving temperature.
-The vast majority of wines ate best when at least slightly chilled.
+The vast majority of wines are best when at least slightly chilled.
 Serving big portions would increase the risk that the wine heats up beyond the optimal drinking temperature before the drinker finishes it.
 Or they would force the drinker to consume it very fast.
 And as wine has alcohol volumes of up to 15%, drinking fast can result in getting drunk quickly.

-So, in conclusion, pouring only half a glass of wine helps enjoy it at the optimal temperature without a hurry and without getting drunk quickly.
+So, in conclusion, pouring only half a glass of wine helps you enjoy it at the optimal temperature without a hurry and without getting drunk quickly.

 A normal pour of wine is 5 ounces (or 150 milliliters) for both red and white wines.
 As most wine glasses hold between 12 and 14 oz (350-420 ml), that is less than half a glass.